 In the absence of information, our brains tend to create stories for the gaps.
 That’s why in overcoming unconscious biases, it’s critical to be intentional in cultivating meaningful connections with other people, Fuller said.
 These meaningful connections can complicate potential biases in a good way.

-Our brains are supercomputers that process 11 million bits of information at a time, Fuller said.
+Our brains are supercomputers that process 11 million bits of information at a time.
 In other words, they have a capacity problem, and it’s not a good idea to try and follow your gut — or your “reptilian brain” as Fuller put it — when it comes to making decisions about people.
 This is especially true in areas like hiring, where gut-based decisions can drive away the most qualified candidates for the sake of imaginary comfort or so-called “fit.”
 These decisions ultimately come at the expense of the agency.